3 Year Course Schedule

 Students must receive credit in all areas of the following core requirements.

-5) Advanced Data Structures and Algorithms: CS 5130
+5) Advanced Data Structures and Algorithms: CMP SCI 5130

 Waiving or substituting for a specific requirement can be done on the basis of prior coursework but it will not reduce the total hours required for the degree.